- Date : 03/06/2020

 6. Medical emergency

-Withdrawal of the full employee’s share along with the interest, or 6 months’ basic wages and DA (whichever is less), can be applied to meet medical emergencies.
+Withdrawal of the employee’s full share along with the interest, or 6 months’ basic wages and DA (whichever is lesser), can be applied to meet medical emergencies, including Covid-19 treatment.
 A certificate signed by the doctor and the employer is required.
 This withdrawal is allowed for the treatment of the employee or a member of their family.
 There’s no ‘years in service’ criterion for this kind of withdrawal.

 If the employee remains unemployed for a month, they can withdraw up to 75% of their total EPF corpus.
 The balance 25% can also be withdrawn if they remain unemployed for more than 2 months.
 There are no other conditions for withdrawal of EPF under this criterion.